-The new Law of Georgia on Higher Education, adopted in December 2004, created a legal basis for reforms, defining the roles and responsibilities of all players involved in higher education, the levels of higher education, rules for admission, licensing and accreditation procedures, types of educational institutions, introduction of credits, etc. Several changes and amendments to the law enacted in the last four years reflect the dynamic process of reforms in the field of higher education.
+The Law of Georgia on Higher Education, adopted in December 2004, created a legal basis for reforms, defining the roles and responsibilities of all players involved in higher education, the levels of higher education, rules for admission, licensing/authorisation and accreditation procedures, types of educational institutions, introduction of credits etc. Several changes and amendments to the law enacted in the last years, including changes in the legal status of public higher education institutions (HEI), reflect the dynamic process of reforms in the field of higher education.
 All of the main principles set out in the legislation have been implemented so far.